 Dr. Phil Gramm spent two decades serving in the U.S. Congress and Senate, using his economic and financial expertise to create important laws and policies and to provide advice to legislators and the White House.
 Currently, Dr. Gramm serves as Senior Partner of Gramm Partners, a public policy firm in Washington, D.C.
 This fellowship, available only to currently enrolled doctoral students at Texas A&M University, recognizes scholarly excellence.
 The U.S. Senator Phil Gramm Doctoral Fellowship was established to promote, encourage and reward outstanding teaching and research by doctoral students whose command of their respective disciplines exemplifies the meaning of scholar/mentor in the highest sense.

 About the Award

 - personalized award plaque

 Please note: Only two (2) nominations will be accepted from each College/IDP.
 All departmental nominations must be submitted to the college level first.
-College/IDP Administrators will then select two (2) of the departmental nominations to submit to the Office of Graduate and Professional Studies for final consideration.
+College/IDP Administrators will then select two (2) of the departmental nominations to submit to the Graduate and Professional School for final consideration.

-(Limit of two (2) submissions per College/IDP to OGAPS)
+- (Limit of two (2) submissions per College/IDP)

 Requirements considered by review committee: